craigiansmith/craigiansmith.github.io/_posts/2017-03-08-setup-vagrant-box.md

 # How to set up a Vagrant box

+Add note to consider looking for a set up LEMP box.
+Consider using a provisioning script to setup a LEMP box.
+Build your own LEMP box
+Look at how to create a vagrant password logon for the box

 I was homeless once or twice, and sleeping amidst boxes is the bomb.
 You don't want them formed into their box shape though, you need them layered above to keep you warm, and beneath to keep you comfortable.
 In fact, if you're blessed to